-The CIBC AC Conversion Card is one of a few card options out there that minimize your stress and costs when you have to make payments abroad using foreign currencies.
+The CIBC Air Canada® AC conversion™ Visa* Prepaid Card is one of a few options for minimizing your stress and costs when you have to make payments abroad using foreign currencies.

-If you are a frequent traveller, then you know about the hassles of having to make transactions in a foreign currency and the costs that come with it.
-These include exchange rates that change on a whim and/or the standard 2.5% or so in foreign conversion fees that apply.
+If you are a frequent traveller, then you know about the hassles of having to make transactions in a foreign currency and the fees that come with it.
+These include exchange rates that change on a whim and the standard 2.5% or so in foreign conversion fees that apply.

-How the CIBC AC Conversion Visa Prepaid Card Works
+How Does the CIBC AC Conversion Visa Prepaid Card Work?

 The CIBC Air Canada AC Conversion Visa Prepaid Card is not a credit card.
-It’s a prepaid card that allows you to load and hold up to 10 currencies at the same time and all on one card.
+It’s a prepaid card that allows you to load and hold up to 10 currencies simultaneously on one card.

 Considering the typical transaction fee of 2.5% charged by credit cards, you are saving about $25 CAD in fees for every $1,000 CAD in equivalent foreign currency spending.
 This is on top of any savings you may or may not have on the foreign exchange rate you get.